 That’s what we thought.

 You’re here because you do care and you want to find the best way to communicate that to your target audience.
-So, while it might be quicker to click on that top ad for copywriting services, try our approach first.
+So, while it might be quicker to click on that top ad for SEO copywriting services, try our approach first.
 The time investment you commit now can save you considerable headache and wasted resources in the future.

 9 Things To Consider Before Investing in SEO Copywriting Services

 Before you start shopping around for copywriting services, there are a few considerations you should make to guide the search process and to lead you toward the copywriting agency that will best suit your needs.

 1. Identify Copywriting Needs

-Attempting to hire a copywriting agency without an idea of the type of content you want or need is a lot like heading to the grocery store without a list.
+Attempting to hire an SEO copywriting agency without an idea of the type of content you want or need is a lot like heading to the grocery store without a list.
 Sure, you may end up buying things, but once you get those items home, you may discover that you have no real use for them.
 Likewise, if you hire a copywriting agency without first identifying your needs, you may find that it doesn’t have the know-how or resources to create the type of content you really need.

 Before you begin the search process, create a detailed description of the desired writing project and your expectations for it.
 You may already have a clear idea of what you want to do, such as revamp your website content or start a blog, or you may just have a vague goal, such as increase your search engine rankings.
 By identifying your copywriting needs, you can drastically narrow the scope of your search.

 With a detailed description of your writing goals, you can further narrow your search by pinpointing the types of content that will best help you achieve those objectives.
 Common types of content writing include the following: